The Jackbox Party Pack Review

 Simply Put

 Designed to be the life of a party, The Jackbox Party Pack is the best party experience on any platform.
-Outside of a couple disappointing games, and the small player count in You Don't Know Jack, Fibbage and Drawful step up to main event status.
+Outside of a couple of disappointing games, and the small player count in You Don't Know Jack, Fibbage and Drawful step up to main event status.

 More Reviews on SelectButton